kalyptein/gametools/README.md

 `Notes`
 - Tables can be retrieved by name from the `tables` object.
-- If a `defaultRoll` function isn't supplied, a roll between [minRange, maxRange] will be created.
+- If a `defaultRoll` function isn't supplied, a roll between `[minRange, maxRange]` will be created.
 Weights are used to construct ranges.
     - There are currently no checks to prevent range gaps or overlaps.
 - The `keyed` parameter can be added to any kind of index and parses as `[weight|range] [key] [description]`
     - Keys can be used as one word summaries / names for the entry and can be used to retrieve the entry.
 Keys can include any non-whitespace characters.
     - A console message will log duplicate keys, which will overwrite the prior entry.
 - Whitespace between the index and/or key and/or description is ignored.
 Whitespace at the beginning and ends of lines are trimmed.
     - Blank lines can be inserted between entries and will be ignored.
+    - Comment lines beginning with # (apart from whitespace) will be ignored.
 - Returned entries are objects of the form `{ key: 'keytext or empty', index: [min,max], description: 'description text' }`